Floating – power regeneration with rest

 How long does a floating session take?

-The float time is 60 minutes.
-Taking a shower, changing clothes, instruction etc. can quickly take up to approx. 120 minutes.
+The float time is 40 minutes.
+The whole process including taking a shower and changing clothes takes about 60 minutes.
 You do not need to arrive earlier for the briefing.
 After the float, you can relax in our relaxation room.

 How often should I float?